Hash Function in Cryptography – A Comprehensive Study

 Don’t panic after reading the title of the section.
 The secure hash algorithm is SHA which has been described above.
 Let’s see how it works!

 The method of hashing is pretty easy to understand.
 When you provide a string to a hash function, it is segregated into various equal segments.
-If the segregation is not possible with the string, padding of 1s and 0s is added.
+If the segregation is impossible with the string, padding of 1s and 0s is added.

 It works like this!